 We left northern India for the south not knowing what to expect.
 What we noticed in our first two southern stops is that the cities are more cosmopolitan and cleaner than what we saw in the north and the food is a bit spicier.
+Vizag is not often visited, by international tourists, but we found a lovely, clean city and enjoyed our time.
+Puducherry is much more popular for its French colonial buildings.
+We’ll show you what you can see and do in both Vizag and Puducherry.

 One of the cleanest cities we’ve been to in a long time, Visakhapatnam, called Vizag by locals, was a pleasant surprise.
 There is little to no garbage on the streets, boulevards are lined with beautiful flowers and greenery and new modern buildings are being built to replace old worn down ones.
-Vizag is located on the coast and takes advantage of its position.
+Vizag is located on the coast and takes advantage of this position.
 The main beach, Ramakrishna, is a 2 km long stretch of white sand with large, black rocks along the water’s edge.
 The rough water from the Bay of Bengal makes a display as it crashes hard against these rocks.
 As with the beaches in the north, we saw a lot of Indian tourists playing on the beach and in the water, fully clothed.
 It still looks very odd to us westerners to see people on the beach in jeans and saris.

-Lingalakonda and Bojjannakonda were Buddhist sites from the 3rd – 9th century AD on two adjacent hills.
-At Lingalakonda we found dozens of large boulders which were carved into stupas.
-The stupas were scattered along the top of the hill.
-Two of them are at least 20m high.
-On the next hill, Bojjannakonda has large sculptures of Buddha carved in to the rock on the side of the cliff.
-There were also two interesting cave shrines carved deep into to the rock.
+On the next hill, Bojjannakonda has large sculptures of Buddha carved into the rock on the side of the cliff.
+There were also two interesting cave shrines carved deep into the rock.
 The walls of one cave are filled with ancient Buddha carvings.
 On top of the hill were more boulder stupas.
-The top of the hill has a large brick stupa that takes up most of the hill top, but is mostly in ruin.
+On one is a large brick stupa that takes up most of the hill top, but is mostly in ruin.

-At all these sites we were asked by at least 100 Indian tourists to be in their pictures.
+At all these four sites we were asked by at least 100 Indian tourists to be in their pictures.
 The term ‘selfie’ has become part of the Indian languages.
 We didn’t see any other westerners at these sites, so that’s probably why we were such an interest to them.

 While in Vizag we were able to meet with our friend, Usha, whom we met on the Great Lakes Trek in Kashmir earlier this year.
 She lives in Vizag and took us to see a few sites.
 There’s a beautiful park on Kailasagiri Hill above town.
 It’s a lovely park with botanical gardens and walking paths.
 From the park there are great views of the city and the coastline.
 In the middle of the park are two large statues of Shiva and Parvati.
 We also stopped at a 19th century Ross Hill Church that has a nice spot on a cliff above the city.